percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-03-27).md

 - [EVEREST-883](https://perconadev.atlassian.net/browse/EVEREST-883) - PITR for PostgresSQL cannot be toggled to enabled/turned off as a limitation.
 We have added a message to inform the users about this.

-- [EVEREST-885](https://perconadev.atlassian.net/browse/EVEREST-885) Quick install script doesn't work on linux arm
+- [EVEREST-885](https://perconadev.atlassian.net/browse/EVEREST-885) - Fixed an issue where the Quick install script did not work on linux arm.

-- [EVEREST-886](https://perconadev.atlassian.net/browse/EVEREST-886) Postgresql database could not be restored using PITR
+- [EVEREST-886](https://perconadev.atlassian.net/browse/EVEREST-886) - Postgresql database could not be restored using PITR

 - [EVEREST-887](https://perconadev.atlassian.net/browse/EVEREST-887) \[UI\] Storage location can't be chosen if scheduled backups are enabled for the first time in edit of mongodb